-Introduction History/Mission Objectives of the Service
+Introduction History/Mission

 Ascend Domestic Abuse Service offers confidential support services and information to women who have or are experiencing domestic abuse in their intimate relationships.
 Services include one to one support, a helpline, court accompaniment, information and outreach support.
 The service is available throughout North Tipperary including Roscrea, Nenagh and Thurles.